-The 2013-14 Budget Act provides for the transfer of \$200.4 million to UC's base budget to cover State General Obligation bond debt service related to University capital projects.
+The 2013-14 Budget Act provided for the transfer of \$193 million to UC's base budget to cover State General Obligation Bond debt service related to University capital projects.
 This funding is a pass-through and not available for UC's operating needs; however, the transfer increases UC's base from which future budget adjustments are calculated.